VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 # Representation of Metrics

-A hierarchical view of metrics has been shown in Figure 1.
 This section includes the detailed representation of metrics.
 [RFC9439] gives a good way to show the representation of some network metrics which is used for network capabilities exposure to applications.
 This document further describes the representation of CATS metrics.

 Basically, in each metric level and for each metric, there will be some common fields for representation, including metric type, unit, and precision.
 Metric type is a label for network devices to recognize what the metric is. "unit" and "precision" are usually associated with the metric.
 How many bits a metric occupies in protocols is also required.